minprog/programmeren-1/problems/hello/index.md

 Recall from lecture that we can automate the process of executing `clang`, letting `make` figure out how to do so for us, thereby saving us some keystrokes.

+The installer tool can create a `Makefile` for you in your `Programming` directory.
+So run the installer once more and choose option 2 this time.

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/uvapl/installer/main/run.sh)"

 Now execute the below to compile your program one last time.

     make hello